ankitjoshi/Sitecore-Item-Audit-Tool/README.md

 * Thumbnail set

-8) Rendering folder path/ID to exclude- This field is to specify the folder path or ID which you want to exclude from your rendering report.
+**8) Rendering folder path/ID to exclude-** This field is to specify the folder path or ID which you want to exclude from your rendering report.
 Note- Only one path/ID is allowed to set here.

-9) Placeholder folder path/ID - This field is to specify the folder path or ID under which you have your placeholders created, for example- if your placeholders structure is- /sitecore/layout/Placeholder Settings/Feature, then you would have to set this path or ID of this item to this field.
+**9) Placeholder folder path/ID-** This field is to specify the folder path or ID under which you have your placeholders created, for example- if your placeholders structure is- /sitecore/layout/Placeholder Settings/Feature, then you would have to set this path or ID of this item to this field.
 If you have multiple locations where your placeholders are stored, then you can pass multiple IDs or paths to this field and once done you will have the following details for each item:
 * ID